jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/README.md

-### Suggestion: Make a local copy of the "oplsaa.lt" file
+### Suggestion: Make a local copy of the "oplsaa2023.lt" file

 WARNING: The OPLSAA force field changes slightly over time.
 When it happens, it can cause the names of the